MySQL Performance Tuning and Optimization Tips

 Note: Consider looking into the data warehouse architecture, which separates production databases from analytical.

-If your environment relies on automated queries such as triggers , they may be impacting performance.
-Check and terminate MySQL processes that may pile up in time.
+Additionally, if your environment relies on automated queries such as triggers, they may impact performance.
+Check and terminate MySQL operations that take a long time.

 Many database queries use a structure similar to this: